Skip to Main Content

 Connected Papers Connected Papers focuses on the relationships between research papers to find similar research.
 You can also use Connected Papers to get a visual overview of an academic field.
 Semantic Scholar Database Free (5 graphs/month); paid version allows unlimited graphing.
 Connected Papers - About

-Gemini Gemini (formerly Bard) is an AI-powered chatbot that responds to natural language queries with relevant information.
+Gemini Gemini is an AI-powered chatbot that responds to natural language queries with relevant information.
 As with ChatGPT, researchers can use Gemini to aid in topic development and initial source discovery.
-Gemini can currently connect to the Internet.
+Gemini can connect to the Internet.
 Gemini is currently free to use.
 (Personal Google account required.)
 Gemini FAQ

 Creative Commons License